 This local spaces area will provide information on our aim to manage flood risk on a catchment scale from Source to Sea.
 In this section we will introduce you to Cumbria Strategic Flood Partnership, a collective of organisations that coordinates all flood risk management planning and delivery and detailed information on Flood Risk Management Schemes being delivered.

-Cumbria Strategic Flood Partnership brings together Flood Risk Management Authorities and other organisations including representation from community groups who have an interest in or responsibility for flood risk management.
+Cumbria Strategic Flood Partnership (CSFP) brings together Flood Risk Management Authorities and other organisations including representation from community groups who have an interest in or responsibility for flood risk management.
 Click the following link to find out what flood risk management schemes are being planned, developed and delivered for your Community, Catchment and County:

 We have been working with communities of Kendal, Staveley, Burneside and Ings since Storm Desmond to manage flood risk.